Switching between different versions of epilepsy medicine

 Whatever version of epilepsy medicine you have, the active ingredient should be the same.
 For example, every version of levetiracetam 250mg tablets should contain 250mg of levetiracetam.

-However, all medicines have other ingredients as well as the main one.
-These other ingredients can be different, depending on who makes the medicine.
+However, all medicines have other ‘inactive’ ingredients as well as the main one.
+These can be different, depending on who makes the medicine.

-Different versions of a medicine will also look different and have different packaging.
+Different versions of a medicine will also look different.
+Some medicines also come in coated and uncoated versions.
+They may be a different colour, size or shape.
+They will also have different packaging.

 Could switching between different versions of my medicine be a problem?